andrew/ultimate-awesome/README.md

 - [awesome-devop-tools](https://github.com/fboender/awesome-devop-tools) - A curated list of development and operational tools.
 - [Unsupervised-Anomaly-Detection-in-Brain-MRI](https://github.com/FinnBehrendt/Unsupervised-Anomaly-Detection-in-Brain-MRI) - A Collection of Data sets and Approaches to UAD in Brain MRI.
 - [awesome-pl-concepts](https://github.com/glyh/awesome-pl-concepts) - An menu/quick reference for Programming Language concepts.
-- [awesome-cangjie](https://github.com/gtn1024/awesome-cangjie) - A curated list of awesome Cangjie frameworks, libraries, software and resources.
+- [awesome-ux](https://github.com/gschema/awesome-ux) - A curated list of awesome UX resources.
 - [awesome-bugs](https://github.com/HackOvert/awesome-bugs) - A collection of software bug types and articles showcasing the hunt for and exploitation of them.
 - [awesome-react-native](https://github.com/huaize2020/awesome-react-native) - React Native资源大全中文版。An awesome React Native packages and resources.
 - [awesome-compilers](https://github.com/hummanta/awesome-compilers) - An opinionated list of awesome compiler frameworks, libraries, software and resources.